Javascript is not enabled.

 AARP

-As long as you’re an Android user, you can perform these dual tasks on the same device.
-To get going, swipe up from the bottom or your Android screen and you’ll see recently opened apps in a carousel.
+If you’re an Android user, you can perform these dual tasks on the same device simultaneously.
+Swipe up from the bottom of your Android screen and you’ll see recently opened apps in a carousel.

 Press and hold the small circle at the top of an app you want to open and select Open in split screen view.
-Now select another app near the bottom of your phone to access both simultaneously.
+Now select another app near the bottom of your phone to access both at the same time.

-Access your phone on your PC.
-Speaking of multitasking, did you know Windows 10 and Windows 11 users can link their Android phone to their computer?
-Once you do it, you can make calls, send texts, access the phone’s photos from your PC and more.
+3. Access your phone on your PC.
+Windows 10 and 11 users can link their Android — and iPhone — devices to their computer.
+This way you can make calls, send texts, access the phone’s photos from your PC and more.

 It’s easiest to set it up on your PC.
-To link a phone, type the word “phone” in the search bar at the bottom of your computer screen and you’ll see Link your phone.
-Click this and follow the prompts.
+To link a phone, type phone in the search bar at the bottom of your computer screen and tap Phone Link.
+Follow the prompts for both Android and iPhone.

-Use the one-handed mode.
-The bigger phones get, the more difficult it may be to operate them with one hand.
+5. Use one-handed mode.
+The bigger smartphones become, the more difficult it may be to operate them with one hand.
 Google’s custom keyboard has a one-handed mode you can easily activate that lets you hold your Android phone and type with the same hand.

 Press and hold the comma key and select the right-hand icon for one-handed mode.
-Now your keyboard will be smaller and nudged to one side.
-To move it between left- and right-handed mode, the arrow (>) icon beside the keyboard lets you reposition it.
-The icon with four little arrows restores the keyboard to full size.
+Your keyboard will appear smaller and off to one side.
+To reposition from left- to right-handed mode, use the arrow icon beside the keyboard.
+Tap the four little arrows to restore the keyboard to full size.

 If this tip doesn’t work for you, you might not be using the official/default Google keyboard, also known as a Gboard.
-But you can download and use it for free.
+You can download it free from the Google Play store.

-Spice up your widgets.
-While Apple didn’t introduce widgets until 2020, for years Android users have enjoyed adding and customizing widgets to their home screens.
+6. Spice up your widgets.
+While Apple didn’t introduce widgets until 2020, for years Android users have enjoyed adding and customizing widgets on their home screens.

 Widgets show you current information from your favorite apps at a glance, including the day’s headlines, weather, calendar events, a world clock, battery level, sports scores or stock quotes.
 Android has redesigned how widgets look and function.

-Tap and hold any empty space on your phone’s home screen, then tap Widgets.
-Now scroll through your apps until you find one for which you’d like to add a widget.
+To enable, tap and hold any empty space on your phone’s home screen and tap Widgets.
+Now scroll through your apps until you find one you’d like to designate with a widget.

-Finally, select and hold the widget you want, then drag it to the desired spot on your home screen and let go.
-If you can edit the widget, you’ll see a little pencil icon that lets you customize its appearance or features.
+Select and hold the widget you want, drag it to the desired spot on your home screen and let go.
+Customize its appearance or features with the pencil symbol.

 Join AARP to Continue